Should you buy a house during a recession?

 During a traditional recession, the Fed will usually lower interest rates.
 This creates an incentive for people to spend money and stimulate the economy.
 It also typically leads to more affordable mortgage rates, which leads to more opportunity for homebuyers.

-“There is a direct correlation between how much home a borrower can afford and the prevailing rates,” says H. Jack Miller, president of Gelt Financial and strategic financing advisor at Real Estate Bees.
+“There is a direct correlation between how much home a borrower can afford and the prevailing rates,” says H. Jack Miller, president of Gelt Financial in Boca Raton, Florida.
 “Most people are buying as much home as they can afford.”

-Will house prices go down in a recession?
+What happens to house prices in a recession?

-Decreased demand and fewer buyers mean that fewer people are competing for the same inventory of homes.
-When that competition dries up, sellers lose the upper hand they enjoy in a roaring seller’s market like we’ve seen in recent years.
-They will likely have to settle for less than their initial asking price — or at least less than they might have gotten in a more competitive market.
+Decreased demand and fewer buyers typically mean that fewer people are competing for the same inventory of homes.
+When that competition dries up, sellers lose the upper hand they enjoy in a robust seller’s market like we’ve seen in recent years.
+In this scenario, they would likely have to settle for less than their initial asking price — or at least less than they might have gotten in a more competitive market.
 And while that’s bad news for sellers, it can be good news for hopeful homebuyers.

 Buying a house during a recession

-Recessions can often push buyers out of the market, but that’s not necessarily because it is a bad time to buy.
-In fact, if you can afford to, Miller argues a recession can be a good time to buy a home.
+Recessions often mean slower hiring, and even job loss.
+Obviously, this can make it harder to qualify for a mortgage and push buyers out of the market.
+But if you can afford to, it’s not necessarily a bad time to buy.
+In fact, if you remain financially stable, Miller argues a recession can actually be a good time to buy a home.
 “Some people hold off on buying when this happens, but I think this is a mistake,” he says.
 “When rates go up and demand slows, buyers can usually get a better deal on the home they want.”
 You can always refinance when rates go back down again.

 With all of that in mind, let’s look at some of the major upsides and disadvantages to buying during a recession.